-Michael is a leading public law, environment, planning, approvals, land access lawyer, who advises all levels of government, major utilities, energy companies, developers and other private entities.
+Michael is a leading public law, environment, planning, approvals, and land access lawyer who advises all levels of government, major utilities, energy companies, developers and other private entities.
 He leads the firm’s NSW Local Government practice and advises on local government governance, projects and powers of local councils.
 He is a leading administrative lawyer and advises on a wide range of environmental issues.

 Department of the Environment and Energy